tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Casting votes aka _voting transactions_ [voting]

 Casting votes is done (by the players), when asked by the judging party, by calling a special method of the judging party.
-This judging party's method, that is only allowed to be called during voting rounds and just after the juding party has called the player to cast vote, will create a special type of transaction: _Voting Transaction_.
+This judging party's method, that is only allowed to be called during voting rounds and just after the judging party has called the player to cast vote, will create a special type of transaction: _Voting Transaction_.

 A voting transaction is an _immediate unidirectional transaction_ where the resource type is always _votes_.
 The _payer_